Giovanni Trapattoni: 2008–2013: Republic of Ireland national team

 In September 2009, he signed a new contract with Ireland that would have seen him continue as manager until UEFA Euro 2012.
 In the first leg of the World Cup playoff in Croke Park on 14 November 2009, France won 1–0 with a goal by Nicolas Anelka.
 In the second leg in Paris, on 18 November 2009, a goal from Robbie Keane levelled the aggregate scores at 1–1 in the first half.
 In extra time, however, a William Gallas equaliser put France through 2–1 on aggregate.
 Replays of the French goal showed that Thierry Henry had twice used his hand to control the ball and was in an offside position before crossing for Gallas to head home.

 In May 2011, he managed Ireland as they won the Nations Cup, after a 1–0 win against Scotland.
 Later that year he managed the Ireland national team to UEFA Euro 2012 qualification, following a 5–1 aggregate play-off win against Estonia.
 Trapattoni was rewarded with a new two-year contract by the Football Association of Ireland (FAI).
 His success was praised by, among others, Dietmar Hamann.

 Ireland exited UEFA Euro 2012 at the group stage, after losing to eventual finalists Spain and Italy.
 Early in 2014 FIFA World Cup qualification, Ireland suffered a 6–1 defeat to Germany at home with a severely depleted team available.
 On 29 May 2013, Trapattoni's Ireland side faced off against England for the first time in eighteen years at Wembley Stadium in a match which ended 1–1.
 Trapattoni parted ways with the Republic of Ireland national team on 11 September 2013 by mutual consent, after a defeat by Austria effectively ended their chances of qualification for the 2014 World Cup.

 Vatican City

-Trapattoni has managed the Vatican City national football team which is a member of neither FIFA nor UEFA.
+Trapattoni has managed the Vatican City national football team who are not a member of either FIFA or UEFA.
 His first match as manager was played on 23 October 2010 when Vatican City faced a team composed of Italian financial police.
-Previously, at the age of 71 Trapattoni was quoted as saying, "When I retire, I would like to become coach of the Vatican."
+Previously, at the age of 71, Trapattoni was quoted as saying "When I retire, I would like to become coach of the Vatican."